Home Mod Level Data

 1. Open your new Mod Level Data asset

-2. Set the very, very top Level Name variable to the file name of your level.
+2. Set the very, very top Level Name variable to the file name of your level that is present in the Editor.

 There are some hard-coded forbidden names you must avoid such as house and any vanilla Ready Or Not map names.